RictheRoot/CSR-Generator/README.md

 ---

+## New in Version 0.1.2

+- Enforced search head-only execution for the custom search command to satisfy the updated Splunk Cloud vetting policy.
+---

 ## New in Version 0.1.0

 - UI rebuilt using modular SimpleXML layout with custom JS/CSS separation and explicit grid logic.